 Once it is warmed up, top with cheese and ricotta.

 Yes, you can freeze this soup.
 Do not put the cheese on top or ricotta cheese.
 If you have the ricotta in the soup it won’t reheat properly, it will separate.
 So what I do is take the soup I know we won’t eat and pour into a freezer bag or even airtight container.
 Then freeze up to three months.
 Then when you go to reheat, then top with your ricotta cheese and shredded cheese and serve.

 If you want to meal prep, what I recommend is cooking the soup up, and leave out the pasta.
 Cool and then freeze for up to three months.
 When you are ready to reheat bring to a boil and toss in your noodles and cook until done.
 I find the pasta will offer the best texture this route, but it does freeze well the other way too.

-You might also like this Hodge Podge Soup.
+You might also like this Tortellini Soup and Hodge Podge Soup.

-- 1 lb Italian sausage (mild or hot), casings removed
+- 4 Italian sausages (mild or hot), casings removed

 - 4 cloves garlic, minced